Listing Your Home? Get the Ultimate Checklist & Q&A

 We can work on this together (over the phone, in person or on a Zoom call).
 We want to show the prospects what you’ve done to the home over that last few years.
 Please add relevant updates and features like new additions, renovations, improvements, new appliances, etc. We also like to add nice features (these do not need to be improvements that you’ve done) like, solid oak doors, tiled bathroom shower, insulated/heated garage, irrigation, garden, fire pit… Think about things that will save buyers money, like LED bulbs, adding insulation, green products, rain barrels, nest thermostat.
 Anything that will add value to the home.
 Get a Copy of that document here.

-7. Write a compelling Seller letter (optional but a nice touch) #Homework
+#Homework (optional) Write a compelling Seller letter

 If so, you'll need to contact your association and order your Resale documents, Rules, and Regulations.
 Most of the time, there is a login on the association's website where you can order these and they will send you a link to the documents.
 This has a cost, usually about $85-$150.

-9. How do the showings & feedback work?
+How will the showings & feedback work?

 If you’d like to block certain times or days of the week, just let us know and we’ll make sure to set that up on the back end.